 While the Mining Law is the key legislation governing mining activities in Mexico, other relevant legislation includes:

-- a the Regulations to the Mining Law (published in the Official Daily of the Federation on 2 February 1999);
+- the Regulations to the Mining Law (published in the Official Journal of the Federation on 2 February 1999);

-- b the Federal Law of Waters (published in the Official Daily of the Federation on
+- the Federal Law of Waters (published in the Official Journal of the Federation on

 1 December 1992);

-- c the Federal Labour Law (published in the Official Daily of the Federation on
+- the Federal Labour Law (published in the Official Journal of the Federation on

 1 April 1970);

-- d the Federal Law of Fire Arms and Explosives (published in the Official Daily of the Federation on 11 January 1972);
+- the Federal Law of Fire Arms and Explosives (published in the Official Journal of the Federation on 11 January 1972);

-- e the General Law on Ecological Balance and Environmental Protection (published in the Official Daily of the Federation on 28 January 1988) and relevant Regulations;
+- the General Law on Ecological Balance and Environmental Protection (published in the Official Journal of the Federation on 28 January 1988) and relevant Regulations;

-- f the Federal Law on Metrology and Standards (published in the Official Daily of the Federation on 1 July 1992); and
+- the Federal Law on Metrology and Standards (published in the Official Journal of the Federation on 1 July 1992); and

-- g Federal Law of Environmental Responsibilities (published in the Official Daily of the Federation on 7 June 2013).
+- the Federal Law of Environmental Responsibilities (published in the Official Journal of the Federation on 7 June 2013).

 Only the federal government is authorised to carry out exploration and exploitation of any radioactive mineral that may be found in Mexican territory.

-There is no limit as to any participation of foreign investment in the Mexican mining industry.
+There is no limit to the participation of foreign investment in the Mexican mining industry.
 Foreign investors may participate in 100 per cent of the capital stock of Mexican mining companies without the obligation to comply with any formalities other than those relevant for incorporating a company in Mexico.

 Under Mexican law, mineral resources belong to the nation, and a mining concession grants rights to mine rather than rights over the surface land where the concession is located.

-Should the existence of any activity referred to above exists, then the Ministry of Energy must carry out a technical study in order to determine the possibility of the coexistence of both activities and thereafter may grant, modify or deny the mining concession.
+Should any of the above-mentioned activities exist, then the Ministry of Energy must carry out a technical study to determine the possibility of the coexistence of activities and thereafter may grant, modify or deny the mining concession.

 Based on the technical study, the ministries of Economy and of Energy will (should such be the case) establish the respective rules for both activities to coexist.6